 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: To be appraised.
 No brand marks or whatsoever are present.
 Except for the switch, it has the initials WN pressed on it.

-This brass Bauhaus table lamp or desk lamp has all the looks of a Bauhaus or Art Deco lamp from the 1920s-1930s, but in all probability it was made a bit later.
+This brass Bauhaus table lamp or desk lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.

-Similar pendant lights were made by the Czechoslovakian (Czech Republic) company Napako.
+Similar pendant lamps were made by the Czechoslovakian (Czech Republic) company NAPAKO.
 They were designed by Josef Hurka.
-Maybe this table lamp was made by Napako or designed by Josef Hurka.
+Maybe this table lamp was made by NAPAKO or designed by Josef Hurka.
 Also Christian Dell and some other designers from that period designed similar lamps.

 On the bottom of this lamp is a hand written label glued.
-It says: “eigendom M. Lauwers”, property M. Lauwers.
-It was the owner of this lamp.
-In all probability this lamp was used on the desk of M. Lauwers were he or she worked for years.
+It says in Dutch: “eigendom M. Lauwers”, property M. Lauwers.
+He or she was the owner of this lamp.
+In all probability this lamp was used on the desk of M. Lauwers were he/she worked for years.
 This lamp was acquired in the Dutch speaking part of Belgium, Flanders.
 Lauwers is a Flemish name.